 Another novel aspect of our work in the present years related to the medaka heart and the contribution of genetic and environmental factors to heart function at post-embryonic stages.
 GWAS on heart phenotypes is most advanced and we will use the heart as model for validating the relative contribution of individual SNPs to the heart phenotypes.
 We will first take advantage of newly established tools to map regulatory elements from human to medaka, in particular now incorporating the information provided by the sequenced genome of bridging species like the spotted gar.

 Taken together our approaches will be directed towards ultimately allow addressing the relative contribution of multiple factors and will be a first step towards addressing the genetics of individuality in different environmental contexts.

-Jochen Wittbrodt is a member of the CellNetworks Cluster of Excellence, the collaboartive research centres SFB873 on stem cells wnt the SFB1324 and the HBIGS graduate school.
+Jochen Wittbrodt is a member of the CellNetworks Cluster of Excellence and a Principal Investigator in the Excellence Cluster 3D-Matter Made to Oder.
 Our work is supported by funds from a variety of public sources, including the DFG, the BMBF and the European Commission via the European Research Council ERC.